marshallswain/feathers-pinia/docs/partials/service-interface.md

 service.findOneInStore(params)
 service.countInStore(params)
 service.getFromStore(id, params)
-service.createInStore(id, params)
-service.patchInStore(id, params)
-service.removeFromStore(id, params)
+service.createInStore(data, params) // data is a record or array or records service.patchInStore(idData, params) // idData is one or more ids or records service.removeFromStore(idData, params) // idData is one or more ids or records

 // hybrid methods
 service.useFind(params, options)